 Key Stage 3

-Throughout Key Stage 3, Years 7 to 9, students learn to explore the variety of the English language.
-Study includes literary analysis of contemporary novels such as The Boy in the Striped Pyjamas by John Boyne,Holes by Louis Sacher and The Curious Incident of the Dog in the Night Time by Mark Haddon.
-Students also study pre 19th century texts, including a range of Shakespeare’s plays.
-In addition students are introduced to poetry from across a range of cultures and times.
+Throughout Key Stage 3 (Years 7 to 9) students learn to explore the variety of the English language.
+Study includes literary analysis of contemporary novels such as ‘The Boy in the Striped Pyjamas’ by John Boyne, ‘Holes’ by Louis Sachar and ‘Lord of the Flies’ by William Golding.

 Much of the Language study evolves out of the literary texts.
 Students learn how to write for a wide range of audience and purposes.